310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Mao %}
-Aahh?!
+Aahh!?
 W-what's wrong, Sengoku?
 Do you need something?

 Sorry, I couldn't show up to practice in the end… Preparations for the event are taking much more time than I thought they would.